p-sanches/somabits/Somo_ZeroConf/README.md

 # SOMA Server
 SOMA Server is a server-side application which can automatically discover all the SOMA devices in a network.
-After discovering it can route sensors and actuators to respective devices based on the user-supplied routing information.
+After discovering it, SOMA Server can route sensors and actuators to respective devices based on the user-supplied routing information.

 ## Usage